There are creative people. There are strategic people. There are team players.

 That’s what we call a unicorn.

-We’re excited to announce that our unicorn, Noah Davis, has been named Executive Creative Director at Door Number 3 to help lead the creative department at our growing agency.
+We’re excited to announce that our unicorn, Noah Davis, has been named Executive Creative Director at Door No. 3 to help lead the creative department at our growing agency.
 We sat down with Noah, clipped a lavalier microphone to his tuxedo t-shirt and asked him to tell us about his journey.

 Here’s Noah, in his own words: